Gnathia marleyi: Sensory cues

 In a study to determine sensory cues used by Gnathia marleyi, field experiments were conducted in the Virgin Islands.
 From June 2008 through August 2010, marine biologists examined cues used by this species to help locate host fish.
 They used experimental traps which offered both olfactory and visual cues to the parasite from live French grunts (Haemulon flavioliniatum).
 It was determined that a substantially higher number of gnathiids were attracted to the traps than when only visual cues or control traps were used.
 Both the traps using visual cues and the control traps, which were empty or contained only a rock, yielded similar results.

 Findings of the study suggest that, particularly during nocturnal and crepuscular periods, attempting to attract specimens using only visual cues by resting or slow-moving fish is not enough to attract Gnathia marleyi.
 However, using only olfactory cues will attract this species.
 As a side benefit, the traps engineered for use in this study provide a new method that can be used to sample free-living gnathiid isopods.

 Discovery and naming

 The species was discovered by field marine biologist Paul Sikkel around 2002 in the U.S. Virgin Islands.
 It was the first new Caribbean species of Gnathiidae to be discovered in over twenty years.
+Sikkel named the species after Marley because of his "respect and admiration" for his music.
+He also stated that this species is "as uniquely Caribbean as was Marley".
+Considering that this species is so prevalent, Sikkel assumed that it had already been identified as a species.
+He eventually delivered a specimen to Nico J. Smit, a member of his research team at North-West University in South Africa.
+Smit then confirmed that the taxonomists had overlooked the species, and that it had yet to be named.
 Sikkel and others are doing research into the relationships between gnathiid populations and the health of other communities of species living within the coral reef.
 Charon Farquharson of the University of Johannesburg in South Africa and Smit are both part of the research team.
 Their work is funded in part by the National Science Foundation (NSF).

 Preserved Gnathia marleyi specimens will be permanently kept at the American Museum of Natural History in New York City.
 An exhibit to publicly feature this species at the museum is under discussion.